fikrimastor/laravel-audit-login/README.md

 }
 ````

-The event object consist of the user object logged in,
+The event object consists of the user object logged in,
-and the attributes object is the object that contains the login event attributes.
+and the attribute object is the object that contains the login event attributes.

 Some of it use Authenticatable contract, so you can use it to get the user data.